openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Abdomen

+- There is a low-attenuation lesion in the posterior body of the pancreas measuring 9 x 10 mm.
+This is seen on axial series 5 image 378.
+This is not significantly changed in size since 2018 when it measured 8 x 9 mm.
+This may represent a branch IPMN.

+- Normal.
+No abnormality detected in the visualized upper abdomen.
+Absence of intravenous contrast limits sensitivity for detecting solid organ findings.

+- There are no focal lesions visualized liver, spleen, adrenals.
+There are vascular calcifications in the upper abdomen.
+Absence of intravenous contrast limits sensitivity for detecting solid organ findings.

+- No abnormality detected in the visualized upper abdomen.
+Absence of intravenous contrast limits sensitivity for detecting solid organ findings.

 - Unchanged liver cysts and subcentimeter hypodensities are too small to characterize.
 Unchanged right upper pole renal cyst.

 - No acute abnormality within the partially imaged upper abdomen.